What are Query Suggestions? | Yext Hitchhikers Platform

 Popular queries are automatically generated based on historical queries and are returned dynamically as a user types.
 Popular queries will be turned on by default in your Search experience and will complement the business-defined universal and vertical prompts.

 You have likely seen the concept of popular queries in action every time you’ve completed a Google search.
 As you start typing in the search bar, Google tries to guess what you are looking for based on popular searches that match that same string of text.
+That autocompleted text will appear bolded.
 For example, if I start typing “how to cook a” in the Google search bar, Google presents me with the following options as it tries to guess what I am searching for:

 Well the same thing happens in Search!
 For example: